Barthélemy Boganda: Early life

 Little is known about Boganda's early life.
 He was born around the year 1910 (Note: According to the French National Assembly and historian Pierre Kalck, Boganda was born on 4 April 1910.
 Scholar Côme Kinata wrote that he was born on 9 April 1910.
 Historian Klaas van Walraven posited that his birth may have occurred "two or three years later".) to a family of farmers in Bobangui, a large M'Baka village in the Lobaye basin located at the edge of the equatorial forest some 80 km southwest of Bangui.
 His father, Swalakpé, was a village head and the wealthy owner of several palm plantations who had taken numerous wives.
 Boganda's mother, Siribé, was Swalakpé's third wife.
 French commercial exploitation of Central Africa had reached an apogee around the time of Boganda's birth, and although interrupted by World War I, activity resumed in the 1920s.
 The French consortia used what was essentially a form of slavery—the corvée—and one of the most notorious was the Compagnie Forestière de la Haute Sangha-Oubangui (CFSO), involved in rubber gathering in the Lobaye district.
 Coercive labour practices, violence, and disease had severely disrupted traditional society by the time Boganda was born.
 Bobangui was particularly affected by these elements.
-His uncle, whose son, Jean-Bédel Bokassa, would later crown himself as the Emperor of the Central African Empire, was beaten to death at a colonial police station as a result of his alleged resistance to work.
+His uncle, whose son, Jean-Bédel Bokassa, would later crown himself as the Emperor of the Central African Empire, was beaten to death at a colonial police station as a result of his alleged resistance to forced labor.